samtools/hts-specs/refget.md

 - The checksum algorithm used to derive the sequence identifier shall be a mainstream algorithm available standard across multiple platforms and programming languages.
 - The client may request a sub-sequence, which the server is expected to honour
+- Refget was designed to enable access to nucleotide sequences, however other sequences could be provided via the same mechanism e.g. cDNA, CDS, mRNA or proteins

 Explicitly this API does NOT: